Skip to main content

 Why would someone search for sci fi romance with no aliens?

+Alien romance is its own subgenre with its own conventions, like fated mates biology and translation implants, and not everyone wants those in their love story.
 Human only means the conflict stays grounded in choices, history, and the mess people make when they refuse to forgive.

 Is this a standalone or part of a series?

 Standalone with a complete happily ever after.
+The romance resolves, the sabotage mystery resolves, and the book ends without a cliffhanger.

 Future books will follow different couples from the same crew, but you never need to read them.